 Here are some things I have learned relative to students with disabilities:

 1. Advance preparation is key.
-Working with the disability services office (or equivalent) before a student with a disability registers for a class enables the time necessary to develop policies, procedures, and specific accommodations for students with disabilities.
-However, as with all students, each student with a disability is unique and will have specific needs.
-Despite planning ahead, it is possible that after the course has begun it will be determined that additional or different specific accommodations are necessary.
+Working with the disability services office (or equivalent) before a student with a disability registers for a class enables the time necessary to develop policies, procedures, and the specific accommodations required to support each student’s needs.
+As with all students, each student with a disability is unique and may require different accommodations.
+Despite planning ahead, there is the possibility that after the course has begun it will be determined that additional or different specific accommodations will be necessary.

 2. The safety of all students is the most important consideration.
 What should a student with a disability do if the emergency occurs during lab time?
 Plan carefully and conduct fire drills and active shooter drills so everyone is prepared in the event of actual emergencies.

 3. Formulate policies regarding service animals in the laboratory.
 It took us the better part of a year to develop a policy that included input from all pertinent areas of the college.
+In the chemistry lab, for the safety of the animal, it will need goggles, booties, a vest, and need to remain on a special mat in a specified area of the lab.
+Fumes are a consideration, broken glass, chemicals, etc. The policy also will need to consider plans should another student in the class be afraid of or allergic to the dog.
 Visit the following for some suggestions: CDC Microbiology Laboratory Biosafety; Stockton University’s Policy; Los Rios Community College’s Policy.

 4. Have an adjustable lab table for students with disabilities who use a wheelchair or scooter for mobility.
 Scooters present a problem in the lab.
 Even with an adjustable table, it still may be difficult for a student using a scooter to manipulate what is on the lab bench.
 That’s because when the bench’s height is adjusted to permit the front of the scooter to fit beneath, the student’s head is often barely above the height of the bench.
 And parking the scooter parallel to the bench requires the student to twist the upper torso to access the bench.
 I haven’t found a good solution to this problem yet.
 Have you?